LukasMurdock/LukasMurdock.github.io/_pages/about.md

 [Jekyll also provides a number of useful Liquid additions to help you build](https://jekyllrb.com/docs/liquid/).

 The more I use it, the more I see how powerful it is.
-The next step of things that I want to do, (which may be possible in liquid, I’m still learning), is create a collective changelog of dated tasks, books, and resources added by date.
+The next step of things that I want to do is create a collective changelog of dated tasks, books, and resources added by date (which may be possible in liquid, I’m still learning).
 May possibly utilize SQLite.

 ### Deploy and CDN
 Currently hosting on Github Pages as that’s what I started on.
 All my other projects use Netlify and I imagine I’ll move over once they improve some things.